 How often should you run inbox placement tests?

-Before major launches, domain changes, provider migrations, and important campaigns.
-Then continue monitoring after launch for drift.
+Run them before major launches, domain changes, provider migrations, and important campaigns.
+Then rerun after meaningful changes and keep monitoring for drift.